sethfischer/sethfischer.github.io/content/web-development/drupal-8-development-tools.rst

     $ drupal chain --file=~/d8-project-init.yml

-In the example below a module will be created, followed by a controller for that module.
+In the example below a module is created, followed by a controller for that module.

 .. code-block:: yaml